protocol-fuzzing/edhoc-fuzzer/README.md

 ./scripts/setup_fuzzer -l
 ```
 The `-l` flag is used to fetch the remote project used as library, compile and install it in the local maven repository.
-After the first installation of the library, omit the `-l` flag to skip the library step, rebuild the project and
+The fetched source files are deleted after the installation.
+After the first installation of the library, the script can
+be used without the `-l` flag, in order to rebuild the project.
+After a successful build, the softlink `edhoc_fuzzer.jar`
-create a softlink `edhoc_fuzzer.jar` in the root directory.
-The fetched source files are deleted after the installation
+should have been created in the root directory.

 3. Set up an SUL
 ```bash